jackjliew/ai-openscale/tutorial.md

   ![Multiclass](images/multiclass.png)

 - Next, set the accuracy threshold.
 Click **Next** to leave it at the default 80%.
 Use the slider to adjust the minimum sample size to 40, then click  **Next**.

+  **Note**: For purposes of this tutorial, the minimum sample size has been set to 40.
+Normally, a larger sample size is recommended to ensure the sample size is not too small to skew results.

 - You can review your choices before clicking **Save** to finalize them.